How to save an Excel File to Google Sheets without converting it

 No access to Google Sheets add-ons

 Add-ons for Google Sheets do not work with Excel Files until they've been converted to the standard Google Sheets format.
-A simple workaround for this is to convert the file (open the File menu and select ‘Save as Google Sheets’).
+A simple workaround for this is to convert the Excel file to Google Sheets (open the File menu and select ‘Save as Google Sheets’).
 Depending on the use case, you can always convert it back to an .XLSX file later.

 Visualizations and charts